jamescfli/GitRepository/README.md

     * sendIntent.putExtra(Intent.EXTRA_TEXT, messageSent);
     * sendIntent.setType("text/plain");
     * startActivity(Intent.createChooser(sendIntent, getResources().getText(R.string.send_text_to)));
+    * share action in your ActionBar is made even easier with the introduction of **ActionProvider** in Android 4.0 (API Level 14)

 52. ActivityTest49ReceiveFromOtherActivity
     * receive Intent.ACTION_SEND with text/plain and image/jpeg, or Intent.ACTION_SEND_MULTIPLE with multiple images image/*